-The NCP1571 is a low voltage buck controller.
+The NCP1575 is a low voltage buck controller.
 It provides the control for a DC-DC power solution producing an output voltage as low as 0.980 V over a wide current range.
-The NCP1571-based solution is powered from 12 V with the output derived from a 2-7 V supply.
-It contains all required circuitry for a synchronous NFET buck regulator using the V^{2m} control method to achieve the fastest possible transient response and best overall regulation.
-NCP1571 operates at a fixed internal 200 kHz frequency and is packaged in an SOIC-8.
+It contains all required circuitry for a synchronous NFET buck regulator using the $V^{2\,\text{\tiny M}}$ control method to achieve the fastest possible transient response and best overall regulation.
+The NCP1575 operates at a default switching frequency of 200 kHz, but switching frequency is user-programmable with an additional resistor between $R{OSC}$ and ground.
+This device provides undervoltage lockout protection, soft-start, and built-in adaptive nonoverlap and is assembled in an SOIC-8 package.